flancian/garden/tienson qin.md

 		- not very hard as they both get converted to [[datascript]]
 - q: do you plan to go beyond [[outliner]] mode?
 	- fan of [[whimsical]], but commercial/not open source
+	- want to have different modes, not only outliner